 Chat with a local specialist who can help organize your trip.

-Your free afternoon and evening back in Chania will leave you plenty of time for souvenir shopping and exploration.
-Sample some of the area's Turkish influence with mezzes at Tamam, a taverna located inside a former Turkish bath in the old quarter, or opt for a creative modern twist on Cretan cuisine at Portes.
+Back in Chania, you'll have the rest of the afternoon free, leaving you plenty of time for souvenir shopping and exploration at your own pace.
+When it's time for dinner, sample some of the area's Turkish influence with meze dishes at Tamam, a taverna located inside a former Turkish bath in the Old Quarter.

 Watch the city life go by

-You'll then return to the western part of Crete, visiting the aristocratic seaside town of Rethymno—the island’s intellectual and cultural capital.
-Wander around the town's lively Venetian harbor, check out the town's 19th-century lighthouse, or take a sunset stroll along the sandy Rethymno beach, before heading back to Chania for the night.
+Break up the return drive to Chania with a stop in the aristocratic seaside town of Rethymno—the island's intellectual and cultural capital.
+Wander around the lively Venetian harbor, check out the 19th-century lighthouse, or take a sunset stroll along the sandy Rethymno beach, before heading back to Chania for the night.

 Day 8: Depart Chania